taosdata/TDengine/docs/en/14-reference/02-tools/09-taosdump.md

 There are two installation methods for `taosdump`:

-- Install the official `taosTools` installation package.
-You can find and download `taosTools` from the [Release History page](https://docs.taosdata.com/releases/tools/).
+- Install TDengine. taosdump is included in the installation package.
 - Compile `taos-tools` separately and install it.
 For details, please refer to the [taos-tools](https://github.com/taosdata/taos-tools) repository.

 ## Common Use Cases